ElectronVector/clarify/README.md

 # Clarify

-Clarify is BDD-style unit test framework for C. It allows you to write Given-When-Then style unit tests by including a single header file.
+Clarify is a BDD-style unit test framework for C. It allows you to write Given-When-Then style unit tests by including a single header file.

 ## Features